Notes from Underground: Part 2: "Apropos of the Wet Snow"

 The title of Part 2 is an allusion to the critic Pavel Annenkov's observation that "damp showers and wet snow" were indispensable to writers of the natural school in Petersburg.
 Following the title there is an epigraph containing the opening lines from Nekrasov's poem "When from the darkness of delusion..." about a woman driven to prostitution by poverty.
 The quotation is interrupted by an ellipsis and the words "Etc., etc., etc."

 Part 2 consists of ten sections covering some events from the narrator's life.
 While he continues in his self-conscious, polemical style, the themes of his confession are now developed anecdotally.

 The first section tells of the Underground Man's obsession with an officer who once insulted him in a pub.
 This officer frequently passes him by on the street, seemingly without noticing his existence.
 He sees the officer on the street and thinks of ways to take revenge, eventually borrowing money to buy an expensive overcoat and intentionally bumping into the officer to assert his equality.
-To the Underground Man's surprise, however, the officer does not seem to notice that it even happened.
+The officer does not seem to notice, but the Underground Man celebrates, believing he secretly did.

-Sections II to V focus on a going-away dinner party with some old school friends to bid farewell to one of these friends—Zverkov—who is being transferred out of the city.
+Sections II to V focus on a going-away dinner party with some old school friends to bid farewell to one of these friends - Zverkov - who is being transferred out of the city.
 The Underground Man hated them when he was younger, but after a random visit to Simonov's, he decides to meet them at the appointed location.
 They fail to tell him that the time has been changed to six instead of five, so he arrives early.
 He gets into an argument with the four of them after a short time, declaring to all his hatred of society and using them as the symbol of it.
 At the end, they go off without him to a secret brothel, and, in his rage, the underground man follows them there to confront Zverkov once and for all, regardless if he is beaten or not.
 He arrives at the brothel to find Zverkov and the others already retired with prostitutes to other rooms.
 He then encounters Liza, a young prostitute.

 The remaining sections deal with his encounter with Liza and its repercussions.
 The story cuts to Liza and the Underground Man lying silently in the dark together.
 The Underground Man confronts Liza with an image of her future, by which she is unmoved at first, but after challenging her individual utopian dreams (similar to his ridicule of the Crystal Palace in Part 1), she eventually realizes the plight of her position and how she will slowly become useless and will descend more and more, until she is no longer wanted by anyone.
 The thought of dying such a terribly disgraceful death brings her to realize her position, and she then finds herself enthralled by the Underground Man's seemingly poignant grasp of the destructive nature of society.
 He gives her his address and leaves.